Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

   [244]: https://pubs.acs.org/doi/abs/10.1021/jp063479b

 `prbrad` (Default = 1.4)
-:   Solvent probe radius in Angstroms.
+:   Solvent probe radius (in Å).
 Allowed values are 1.4 and 1.6.
 This corresponds to `dprob` in [pbsa][5].

 `iprob` (Default = 2.0)
-:   Mobile ion probe radius for ion accessible surface used to define the Stern layer.
+:   Mobile ion probe radius (in Å) for ion accessible surface used to define the Stern layer.

 `sasopt` (Default = 0)
 :   Option to determine which kind of molecular surfaces to be used in the Poisson-Boltzmann implicit solvent model.